 Government Statements and Actions

-The state’s openly LGBT+ attorney general, Maura Healey, was re-elected for a second term in 2018.
+The state’s openly LGBTQ+ attorney general, Maura Healey, was re-elected for a second term in 2018.

 Governor Charlie Baker, a Republican, passed, and then helped uphold, a law extending anti-discrimination protections to transgender people.